HAIR LOSS IN MEN

 Hereditary Causes of Hair Loss

 Male pattern hair loss is a hereditary disorder and often develops at 20 years old or later and is a progressive disorder.
-Male pattern hair loss is not controlled by a single gene, but rather a complex of genes interacting together.
+Male pattern hair loss is not controlled by a single gene, but rather by genes interacting together.
 The most common type of hereditary hair loss is androgenetic alopecia.

 With male pattern hair loss, hair follicles on the top of the head are sensitive to normal levels of hormones, specifically DHT (dihydrotestosterone).
 This sensitivity can disrupt the normal growth cycle of hair follicles, resulting in shorter, thinner hair that eventually stops growing altogether.
 Male pattern baldness is generally permanent.
 However, several treatments have shown satisfying results for patients.